Part Two: The Traditions

 Zaytuna College, founded in 2009 in Berkeley, California, is America's first accredited Muslim liberal arts college.
 While not explicitly Sufi, Zaytuna's founders, Hamza Yusuf, Zaid Shakir, and Hatem Bazian, integrate Sufi wisdom into Islamic education, teaching that outer law (sharia) must be accompanied by inner transformation (tariqa, the Sufi path).3

-Zaytuna's food programme emphasises Prophetic eating practices (Sunnah), the eating habits of Muhammad that Sufis study as embodied wisdom.
-These include: eating with the right hand, beginning meals with bismillah ("in God's name"), eating from what is nearest on the shared plate, not filling the stomach to capacity, and expressing gratitude after meals.
-What might appear as mere etiquette becomes contemplative technology: practices that regulate nervous system and cultivate presence.4
+Zaytuna's food programme emphasises Prophetic eating practices (Sunnah), the eating habits of Muhammad that Sufis study as embodied somatic wisdom.
+These include: eating with the right hand, beginning meals with bismillah ("in God's name") : the sacred pause that activates the parasympathetic system before the first bite : eating from what is nearest on the shared plate, not filling the stomach to capacity (allowing the body to signal satiation naturally), and expressing gratitude after meals.
+Each practice shapes the body.
+What might appear as mere etiquette becomes contemplative technology: practices that regulate the nervous system, support digestion, and cultivate the body's presence in the meal.4

 The college serves halal meals following Islamic dietary law, but the emphasis is not on prohibition (what you cannot eat) but on consciousness (eating with awareness of food's source and preparation).
 Zaytuna teaches that halal is not just about avoiding pork and alcohol; it asks whether food was obtained ethically, whether farmworkers were treated justly, whether the earth was honoured in production.

-Faculty members teach that Islamic fasting practices, Ramadan's month-long dawn-to-sunset fast, voluntary Monday/Thursday fasts, the three "white days" each lunar month, are nervous system training.
-The body learns it can function without constant feeding.
-Hunger becomes teacher rather than emergency.
-When iftar arrives, the dates and water taste like paradise because the fast has prepared the body to receive.5
+Faculty members teach that Islamic fasting practices : Ramadan's month-long dawn-to-sunset fast, voluntary Monday/Thursday fasts, the three "white days" each lunar month : are autonomic and metabolic training protocols.
+The body learns it can function without constant feeding, its regulatory architecture becoming more flexible rather than rigidly dependent on frequent meals.
+Hunger becomes a teacher of somatic resilience rather than an emergency to be immediately resolved.
+When iftar arrives, the dates and water taste like paradise because the fast has prepared the nervous system to receive nourishment with full presence.5

 Nur Ashki Jerrahi Sufi Order: Dervish Kitchen Traditions in New York